retifrav/rclone-rc-web-gui/README.md

 Before launching the GUI, you need to have your remotes configured in `~/.config/rclone/rclone.conf` on the host where you will be running `rclone rcd`.

 ### Launching

+#### Docker

+There is a [Docker image](https://github.com/retifrav/rclone-rc-web-gui/blob/master/docker/README.md), which might be the easiest way of running/deploying the project.
+But if you'd prefer to launch/deploy it yourself, read the instructions below.

 #### With --rc-web-gui